giulianopz/programming/README.md

 # Java back-end web development

-Just a raw list, based on my personal (limited) experience, meant to offer a roughly sketched learning path to get into Java for server-side programming with web development in mind: it mentions the most relevant concepts and tools a newbie can encounter in his/her work routine as a Java developer[^1].
+Just a raw list, based on my personal (limited) experience, meant to offer a roughly sketched learning path to get into Java for server-side programming for the web: it mentions the most relevant concepts and tools a newbie can encounter in his/her work routine as a Java developer[^1].
 The last sections goes well beyond Java.

-Below you can find a visual summary of the list:
+Below you can find a visual summary of the main topics discussed in this list:
 ```mermaid
 stateDiagram-v2
     [*] --> Java